This event has been and gone.

 BlackWaters are a loud and raucous young Indie-punk four-piece from Guildford, capturing the essence of disaffected youth and politics (their debut single 'So Far Out' was written about the Brexit vote).
 They are influenced by current bands like Fidlar and Palma Violets to the classic punk of The Clash and Ramones.

 Formed at the start of 2014, October Drift may be a little known and mysterious project at the moment, but they wear their heart on their musical sleeves.
 They’ve been digesting a stock of Smashing Pumpkins, The National and My Bloody Valentine records, constantly rehearsing and playing under the radar shows – which have gained them a word of mouth popularity.
 Continuing to shun social media, appearing clandestine behind ambiguous placards with mysterious balaclava-clad characters appearing through the cities they play, the band continue to communicate with their fans purely one-on-one.

+Man & The Echo are Gaz, Fush, Joey and Chris.
+Formed in Warrington in 2014.
 "Tight, lean arrangements, and a lyricist from a tradition that spans Jarvis Cocker, Paul Heaton, Billy Bragg and Alex Turner.
 Resolutely northern, there's no whiff of the all-pervasive public school privilege here.
 Man & The Echo write fantastic, immediate songs with that rarest of things in modern music: An opinion."

 See 10 tour dates featuring Man & The Echo